Staatzer Berg and Staatz Castle Ruins

 Description

-The Staatzer Berg belongs to the Waschberg zone, which divides the Weinviertel in a north-south direction.
-The huge limestone cliffs form the most characteristic geological unit of the Weinviertel, which only exists here, in Falkenstein and in the adjacent southern Moravia.
+The Staatzer Berg is part of the Waschberg zone, which divides the Weinviertel in a north-south direction.
+The huge limestone cliffs form the most characteristic geological unit of the Weinviertel, which can only be found here, in Falkenstein and in neighboring southern Moravia.

-A castle was built at the summit of Staatzer Berg in the course of the planned settlement of the Weinviertel in the 11th century.
+A castle was built on the summit of the Staatzer Berg as part of the planned settlement of the Weinviertel in the 11th century.
 It was destroyed by the Swedes in 1645 during the Thirty Years' War.
-Parts of the castle were demolished for the construction of the new castle.
-Since then, the ruins have fallen into disrepair.
-Since the 1950s, Staatzer Berg has been owned by the municipality.
-The mountain and the ruins can therefore be visited all year round.
+Since then, the castle has fallen into ruin.
+Parts of the castle were used to build the new castle at the foot of the hill, which unfortunately also fell victim to war.
+It was completely burnt out in the turmoil of the last days of the Second World War and was demolished.
+The Staatzer Berg has been owned by the municipality since the 1950s.
+The mountain and ruins can therefore be visited all year round.

-Regular guided ruin walks from May to October (every Sunday, 15 o'clock) familiarise you with the history of the region, which is closely linked to the development of the Weinviertel.
+Ruin hikes from May to October (by appointment) familiarize visitors with the history of the region, which is closely linked to the development of the Weinviertel.